graphql-nexus/nexus/docs/content/014-guides/021-abstract-types.md

 | Is my schema simple?
 Do I develop alone?                                              | Centralized (`resolveType`)                                                                       |
 | Do I keep a discriminant property in the databse already?                             | `__typename` in your model layer if you have one                                                  |
 | Do I have objects that are part of multiple unions types and/or implement interfaces? | `__typename` or `isTypeOf` to avoid repeated logic across multiple `resolveType` implementations) |

+#### Multiple Strategies

+It is possible to enable multiple strategies at once.
+The following discusses the build and runtime ramifications of this.

+_At Buildtime_

+Nexus leverages TypeScript statically encode all the rules discussed in this guide.
+When you have enabled multiple strategies it means that when Nexus detects a faulty implementation, then static type errors will be raised in _all_ places where a fix _could_ be made, but _might not_ be made.

+In practice this means that some of the errors you'll see will be noise since only a subset are pointing toward the strategy you will ultimately want to use.
+This is one reason why Nexus considers having multiple strategies an advanced pattern.
+The static errors produced are likely to confuse newcomers, who cannot tell which ones stem from which strategy (or that there even are multiple strategies!).

+_At Runtime_

+In that case the following runtime precedence rules apply.
+Using a strategy here means the implementations of others of lower priority are discarded.

+1. `resolveType`
+2. `__typename`
+3. `isTypeOf`

+> The default `resolveType` implementation is actually to apply the other strategies.
+If you're curious how that looks internally you can see the code [here](https://github.com/graphql/graphql-js/blob/cadcef85a21e35ec6df7229b88182a4a4ad5b23a/src/execution/execute.js#L1132-L1170).

 ## Interface Types